CaptainRich/Basic_Python/README.md

 ## File List
-**dictionaries.py** - a routine to illustrate the 'dictionary' data structure and its usage **fibonacci.py** - a routine to generate a fibonacci series up to 100
+**dictionaries.py** - a routine to illustrate the 'dictionary' data structure and its usage **Factorization.py** - a routine to display all the factors of an integer value, implemented 'sys.exit()' on error **fibonacci.py** - a routine to generate a fibonacci series up to 100
 **floating_ops.py** - a routine illustrating floating point operations and rounding **hello_world.py** - the infamous 'hello world' program